I have revised the article in the light of two developments:

 Increasingly, collective anti-value is being returned to its perpetrator in the form of badwill.

-Enterprises wishing to maximise the generation of ecosystem value must seek out and eliminate any generators of significant anti-value such as the packaging described earlier.
+Enterprises wishing to maximise downstream value generation value must root out and eliminate any generators of significant anti-value such as the packaging described earlier.

 How is value created?

-Proposition 5: Value is co-created through the interaction between the value beneficiary (e.g. consumer) and the value generator.
+Proposition 5: Value is co-created through the interaction between the value beneficiary (e.g. consumer, user) and the value generator.
 It does not reside inside a product, waiting to be delivered as if by FedEx.

 If you would like to know more about value co-creation, I recommend Evolving to a New Dominant Logic for Marketing (pdf), a groundbreaking paper written by Stephen Vargo and Robert Lusch, and published in Journal of Marketing, Vol. 68 (January 2004).

-Proposition 6: Greatness-creating enterprises seek to generate maximum value for each member of the enterprise ecosystem—not just favoured stakeholders such as customers and investors.
+Proposition 6: Greatness-creating enterprises seek to generate maximum value for all beneficiaries — not just favoured groups such as customers and investors.

 - What existing value must be preserved.